siyanbolagiggs1/product-showcase-video/README.md

 ## Installing the skill

-`gh skill install` (GitHub CLI 2.96+, works for Claude Code/Cursor/Codex) needs this repo pushed to GitHub.
-Without that, symlink/junction the skill folder into your agent's local skills directory instead — for Claude Code:
+The `gh skill install` command above (GitHub CLI 2.96+) works for Claude Code, Cursor, and Codex, and is the recommended path.
+If you'd rather not depend on GitHub CLI, or you're working from a local clone that isn't pushed anywhere, symlink/junction the skill folder into your agent's local skills directory instead — for Claude Code:

 ```bash
 # macOS / Linux — global (every project)